EdwardMGonzalez/Skolden/Adventures/second_session.md

 allowing Kal to sneak up.
 Twigs snap behind Vrondir and she sees several sets of eyes behind her.

-Encountered a warewolf on the roof of the barn.
+Encountered a werewolf on the roof of the barn.
 He ran into the house.
 Inside is a green ratted banner with the paw of a bear on it.

 Landing of the stairs, smashed mirror on the south wall.
 Tapestry of a dude, wife, son, and large dog.

-Ed: Wolves that attacked Laufi were likely controlled by warewolf.
+Ed: Wolves that attacked Laufi were likely controlled by werewolf.
-Does this mean the warewolf has some history with Laufi?
+Does this mean the werewolf has some history with Laufi?

 Searched servents quarters found 25gp, 15sp, and a locket w/a child inside that has icy blue eyes.